 What does "TW" mean?

-The “TW” of a lab-grown diamond is the short form of the total weight of a piece of jewelry, not only limited to diamond carat weight.
+The “TW" is the short form of the total weight of all diamonds or other gemstones in a piece of jewelry, not only limited to diamond carat weight.

 A one-carat engagement ring is a popular option.
 Keep in mind that it is not only the weight of lab-grown diamonds that determines its price.
 The cut, clarity, color, and carat are also essential factors.
 Two lab-grown diamonds of equal carat weight can have different prices.